InnoIPA/iVIT-T/README.md

 # See What's New
 - [Release Notes](docs/release_notes.md)
-- Added new platform - Hailo
-- Support convert to Hailo model
-- Supoort export model to iCAP
+- Added save color id in the database for the class of dataset
+- Unified format of response for web API

 # Getting Started